 The background random hiss generated by the electronic circuits was almost inaudible in a quiet room, and very closely comparable to the same hiss level on the QC15 headphones.

-How about the Solitude XCS2 headphones?
+How about the Solitude XCS2 headphones (now discontinued/unavailable)?
 The QC25 headphones are obviously better than the XCS2 when it comes to pure noise cancelling alone.
 If the only thing you want your headphones to do is drown out the background noise on a flight, then – well, actually, even the QC25s don’t obliterate the noise.
 They reduce it substantially – more than 20dB, maybe even 25dB, but they don’t totally eliminate it.
 If you want the ultimate in noise insulation, buy a pair of shooter’s earmuffs that offer 34dB or more of passive noise blocking.
 But you can’t also play music through them (I guess you could route a pair of earplugs in though).

 If your objective is more realistically to reduce the noise on a plane (or in an office/bus/train/anywhere) from ‘too loud’ to ‘acceptably quieter’ then the QC25s definitely do this.
 But so too do other noise cancelling headphones, and having moved from an absolutist ‘I demand perfect silence’ to a more reasonable ‘I want less noise but some is okay’ the question becomes where on the price/performance continuum you decide to compromise.

 In particular, and with the XCS2 as an alternate, the question becomes ‘Is the better noise cancelling of the QC25 worth paying an extra

 $200 $50 for?’

 And wait – there’s a second question you need to be asking yourself as well.
 Which is more important to you – excellent sound and good noise cancelling, or acceptable sound and excellent noise cancelling?

 Which probably makes it a good time to talk about the sound.